Egypt national football team: 1934–1952: First World Cup appearance

-Egypt has qualified for the FIFA World Cup three times: in 1934, in 1990 and 2018.
-Egypt was the first African country to qualify for the World Cup, beating Mandatory Palestine.
+Since the inauguration of the FIFA World Cup, Egypt has qualified for the FIFA World Cup 4 times: in 1934, in 1990, in 2018, and in 2026.
+In the 1934 FIFA World Cup qualification, Egypt became the first African country to qualify for the World Cup, beating Mandatory Palestine in the first leg by a score of 7–1 in Cairo and the second leg by a score of 4–1 in Jerusalem.

+In the 1920s and 1930s, the Pharaohs featured iconic pioneers of Egyptian football, including Mohamed Latif, Mostafa Taha, Mahmoud Mokhtar El-Tetsh, Mustafa Mansour, and Hassan El-Far.
 They lost to Hungary 4–2 in their first and only match in 1934, with the two Egyptian goals scored by Abdulrahman Fawzi.

 Abdulrahman Fawzi scored two goals in the 1934 FIFA World Cup in Italy.